2022 Selection Criteria and Submission Instructions

 - Other contributions that have advanced the fields of program evaluation or performance auditing (e.g., the individual served on the NCSL Legislative Staff Coordinating Committee, NCSL Standing Committees or NCSL Executive Committee; enhanced the professionalism of program evaluation or performance auditing; or affiliated with other professional associations involved in program evaluation or performance auditing).

 Please note: while many of the Outstanding Achievement Award recipients are retired NLPES members, retirement is not one of the criteria for the award.

-Nominations for the Outstanding Achievement Award must be made by submitting a letter to the NLPES Chair describing how the nominee meets the selection criteria.
+Nominations for the Outstanding Achievement Award must be made by emailing a letter to the NLPES Chair describing how the nominee meets the selection criteria.

 A special five-person selection committee oversees the process for this award.
 The selection committee consists of the NLPES Chair, NLPES Vice Chair and three other individuals selected by the NLPES Chair who have a significant history of both active participation in NLPES and experience in legislative program evaluation or performance auditing.
-The selection committee will make its decision based on consensus and may grant one, multiple or no awards each year.
+The selection committee will make its decision based on consensus and may grant a maximum of one award each year.

-The members of the 2019 Outstanding Achievement Award Selection Committee are:
+The members of the 2022 Outstanding Achievement Award Selection Committee were: